surgicaI/google-interview-questions/Google-Questions.md

 print('True')
 ```

+6. Merge Interval.
+Given a sorted list of non-overlapping intervals, merge a new interval in that list. [interview-bit](https://www.interviewbit.com/problems/merge-intervals/)
+**Trick**: Write a function to check overlap between two intervals.
+Then scan the intervals and fit the new interval at its location if it overlaps with some intervals.
+*edge cases:* The new interval may not overlap with any of the intervals in the list and can be at the start or at the end.

 ## Stack Questions
 1. Given file system in <kbd>\t</kbd> delimited string, find longest absolute path of a file. [link](https://leetcode.com/problems/longest-absolute-file-path/#/description)
 **Trick**: Append to the stack while entering a directory and pop while leaving.